-A member of the LAB and a Trustee make up the Safeguarding governance group who meet termly with the Trust Safeguarding Lead to review practices across the schools.
+All governors will read Keeping Children Safe in Education in its entirety.
+A member of the LAB and a Trustee attend the Teaching & Learning governance group who meet termly review practices across the schools.

 5.4 The Head of School/Senior Head of School